ming1in/ming1in/README.md

 ### Hi there 👋

-I'm Ming, a software engineer in the NYC area who interested in building scalable systems for human-centered products.
+I'm Ming, a software engineer in the NYC area who's interested in building scalable systems for human-centered products.
 My ever-growing list of hobbies currently include take care of plants, cooking, making espresso, and latte art.

 🏹 I am currently...